43 acres// minimal growth overnight// picking up this afternoon

-The Sand Lake fire started on September 1, 2021 approximately 11 miles northeast of Wise River, Montana.
-Located on the Beaverhead-Deerlodge National Forest, the fire is burning in a Wilderness Study Area and is extremely rugged and rocky terrain.
-Crews are monitoring fire activity and working with heavy equipment to create fuel breaks to protect values at risk.
-Fire is moving slowly and growth is minimal.
+The Sand Lake Fire started on September 1, 2021, approximately 11 miles northeast of Wise River, Montana.
+Located on the Beaverhead-Deerlodge National Forest, the fire is burning in a Wilderness Study Area and is in extremely rugged and rocky terrain.
+Crews are monitoring fire activity, but little growth has occurred for several days.

 Date of Origin: